cm-RUL simple virtual lock

 You may trade any strategies and EAs but there comes a time when your trading reaches a deadlock.
 At that time all dogmas and rules are violated and you don’t even know what to do next.
 You give up and wish to take a time-out but there are several thousand dollars at stake – it will hurt your feelings if you abandon them to their fate.
 Of course, you can simply set a locking order, go on vacation and settle the whole situation later in a calm atmosphere.
 However, you can also trust the EA to handle this and rest easy.

-So, the EA-settler called “cm-RUL simple lock” was specifically developed for the situations where you don’t know anymore what you can do to save your account.
+he EA-settler called “cm-RUL simple lock” was specifically developed for the situations where you don’t know anymore what you can do to save your account.

 Let’s take this situation as an example.

 We have 10 open Buy positions of 25 lots and price moves down.
 Drawdown has hit more than 50% of our deposit but we have another $1,000 of free margin on our account.

 If we don’t do something in this situation, Margin Call will occur on our account and our deposit will be lost if the price keeps moving down further.
 We must set Sell locking order of 25 lots and remove Stop-Losses and Take-Profits of all open positions to avoid it.
 We don’t know where the price is going to move – this is why we will have a drawdown even if these positions close in profit by Stop-Losses and Take-Profits.
 After that, whenever the price goes, free margin level will not change (or change a little within the scope of swaps charged).
 We shouldn’t leave our deposit when it is like this.
 When the EA switches to trading in a locking mode, it will start to “settle” the situation.
 Let’s consider the process in more details.

 Note that the button “Settle” must be pressed in order to run the EA!

 We have 25 lots of Buy and 25 lots of Sell orders in total.

 The EA-settler will look for the most distant Buy order and the most distant Sell order.